 Does excessive lawn and landscape maintenance have you sleepless in Seattle on Saturday mornings?
 We might have the solution for you.
 With these 12 low-maintenance landscaping ideas for Seattle, you can have the stand-out landscape of your dreams without sacrificing your weekends to yard work.

-12 Low-Maintenance Landscaping Ideas for your Seattle Yard
+12 Low-Maintenance Landscaping Ideas for Your Seattle Yard

-1. Make the rain work for you
+1. Make the Rain Work for You

 Seattle is synonymous with drizzly days, so instead of letting the dreary weather rain on your parade, use it to your advantage with a rain garden.
 A rain garden runs on stormwater runoff, so you’ll never have to worry about watering it once it’s established.